MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementPartner.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDeviceManagementPartner>`: Entity which represents a connection to device management partner.
+BODYPARAMETER <IMicrosoftGraphDeviceManagementPartner>: Entity which represents a connection to device management partner.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DisplayName <String>]`: Partner display name
-  - `[GroupsRequiringPartnerEnrollment <IMicrosoftGraphDeviceManagementPartnerAssignment[]>]`: User groups that specifies whether enrollment is through partner.
+  - `[GroupsRequiringPartnerEnrollment <IMicrosoftGraphDeviceManagementPartnerAssignment1[]>]`: User groups that specifies whether enrollment is through partner.
     - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.